 The video below shows the same idea: teaching zero exponent starting with a pattern.
 This justifies the rule and makes it logical, instead of just a piece of "announced" mathematics without proof.
 The video also shows another idea for justifying this: we can multiply powers of the same base, and conclude from that what a number to zeroth power must be.

 You can try if the same works for negative numbers (negative base) - and it does!
 You just divide by that negative number at each step (here by negative 2):

 (−2)2 = 4

 Next, continue the same pattern even more - and you'll enter the negative exponents.
 Write down the following tables without the answers, and ask the students to complete it.
 When done, ask if they notice any patterns.

 103 = 1000

-After you have noted the patterns together, ask your child to continue the tables somewhat in both directions.
-Also ask her to do on her own one with number 4 and with -2.
+After you have noted the patterns together, ask the students to continue the tables in both directions.
+Also ask them to write one with number 4 and with −2.

 Then, let's look at the columns a little more closely.

-Based on this observation, ask then your child, what about 2-5 ?
-The answer we want is of course that 2-5 = 1/25.
-Similarly, 4-7 = 1/47.
+Based on this observation, ask the students, what about 2−5 ?
+The answer we want is of course that 2−5 = 1/25.
+Similarly, 4−7 = 1/47.
 This observation is usually stated as the definition for negative exponents, and now you know where it came from!
-In other words, the typical definition says to take the reciprocal of the base number, and raise it to the corresponding positive power.
+In other words, the definition says to take the reciprocal of the base number, and raise it to the corresponding positive power.